jcvdav/villasenor-derbez/content/home/join.md

 # About the lab:

-We are a quantitative lab.
+We are a quantitative lab^[We don't do field work, we don't do surveys].
 We use large data sets, computer code, and causal inference techniques to study 1) how institutions, incentives, and the environment shape how humans use marine resources, 2) how humans respond to changes in the marine environment and policy landscapes, and 3) how these responses feed back